Raphael-Boichot/The-TinyGB-Printer/README.md

 Want to know more about these games ?
 Want hints and custom saves to unlock all printing features ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

 ## Documented limitation
 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
-Change the pins, recompile and it is also compatible with this board, like the Arduino version !
+It is also compatible with this board with minor pin update.

 ## Dev notes
 - The Pi Pico zero is not able to power the SD card (in writing mode) and keep track of the interrupts with the serial port at the same time, so the separate 3.3V regulator for the SD shied.
 The 5V step-up converter itself is rather noisy, so extra caps are necessary.